GENERAL SUPPORT

 GENERAL

-Development) that is responsible for the exploration and establishment of new business units and strengthening existing ones.
-The main aim of these business units is to maintain and generate revenue through business operations to contribute towards the College’s strategic objective of sustainability, by locating, developing, defining, negotiating and closing business deals.
+To diversify revenue and ensure the College’s sustainability, NAMCOL established a division (Enterprise Development) responsible for exploring and establishing new business units and strengthening existing ones.
+The main aim of these business units is to generate and maintain revenue through business operations, thereby contributing to the College’s strategic objective of sustainability by locating, developing, defining, negotiating, and closing business deals.
 The following are the College’s current business units:

 Computer-Based Learning Centres